rispop/ICR-web-components/.github/README.md

 ```bash
 sudo apt-get install nodejs
 ```
-Install the project based dependicies in the root directory of this repository
+Install the project based dependencies in the root directory of this repository
 ```bash
 npm i
 ```